Health and safety in rented accommodation

 Gas and electrical safety

-The landlord must ensure that:
+The landlord must make sure that:

 - all gas appliances and fittings are maintained in good order